 Where to stay in Austin with kids

 Families who want to stay in the heart of Austin will love this vacation rental in Travis Heights, right next to South Congress Street.
 With two light-filled bedrooms and a spacious yard, it’s ideal for families.
 We stayed in the neighborhood for a week and it was the perfect home base.
 Click here to check prices for your dates.

 For those who prefer a family-friendly hotel in Austin, check out the Embassy Suites.
 It offers a convenient location, spacious rooms for families and hot breakfast every day.

-Stay at the Hyatt Regency Lost Pines for the ultimate family vacation.
+Stay at the Hyatt Regency Lost Pines for the ultimate vacations in Texas for families.
 This hotel offers activities for kids all day long, a kids club so you can escape to the on-site spa, and an outdoor pool and lazy river!
 Plus, you’ll get to meet the alpacas, and even sit on a longhorn.
 A stay at the Hyatt Regency Lost Pines is the highlight of plenty of family vacations in Texas – it’s often considered one of the best family resorts in Texas.

 Big Bend National Park